godaddy/gasket/docs/authoring-presets.md

 // vegan-preset/prompt-preset.js

 export default async function presetPrompt(gasket, context, { prompt }) {
-  context.sandwhichMeat = 'none'; // Predefined value to be used in sandwhich-plugin }
+  context.sandwichMeat = 'none'; // Predefined value to be used in sandwich-plugin }

-// sandwhich-plugin/prompt.js
+// sandwich-plugin/prompt.js

 export async function promptMeat(gasket, context) {
-  // Will not prompt for meat if predefined in context if !('sandwhichMeat' in context){
+  // Will not prompt for meat if predefined in context if !('sandwichMeat' in context){
     // Prompt for sandwich meat
   }
 }